engalaabadra/template-v-09-2024/README.md

 ### Relation In Laravel
 ![alt text](image-1.png)

+#### ORM (Object-Relational Mapping)
+    way to interact with database tables using models.
+    Eloquent ORM -> simplifies relationships between database tables, making it easier to perform operations , manage and query data more effectively like :retrieving related data, updating, or inserting data across multiple tables.
+    Eloquent ORM -> supports various types of relationships

 ### One-to-One Relationship
  relationship is where a single record in one table is associated with a single record in another table.
 ***Example***